Imperial-MIND-lab/graphTRIP/README.md

 # graphTRIP: Graph-based Treatment Response Interpretable Predictions

-This repository contains the full codebase for reproducing results from our study *Accurate and Interpretable Prediction of Antidepressant Treatment Outcomes via Geometric Deep Learning*.
+This repository contains the full codebase for reproducing results from our study *Accurate and Interpretable Prediction of Antidepressant Treatment Response from Receptor-informed Neuroimaging*.
 It also includes some hopefully useful guidance for how to apply the graphTRIP pipeline to your own data.

 ## Installation